z3nsh0w/QUARK/README.md

  > [!WARNING]
  > To use player on Windows you need to install [Microsoft Visual C++ Runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) (vcredist.exe).

- For installation on Windows/Linux you can use our [installer](https://github.com/z3nsh0w/quark-installer) or download the Portable version from the Releases tab
+ For full installation on Windows/Linux you can download quarkInstaller.exe (quarkInstaller.appImage).
+For portable use download system-release.zip

  The solution for MacOS will be tomorrow